 Must Read: Mastering Silent Words to Improve Your English

-When we talk about vowels there are tons of English words which are made up of vowels and consonants.
+When we talk about vowels, there are tons of English words that are made up of vowels and consonants.
 However, there are certain words that do not have vowels, such as HTML, DVD, etc. Many words exist as abbreviations or even as shorter forms of the original word.
 Below is the detailed list of words without vowels for you.

 Believe it or not, words without A, E, I, O, U, Y, or W exist!
 All thanks to the incredible power of the human voice, which allows us to produce a wide range of sounds that cannot be represented by A, E, I, O, U, Y, or W. These are English words that do not contain vowels, both in terms of vowel sounds and symbols.